pilagod/waallet-extension/README.md

 ## Demo

-> This showcases swaps on Uniswap with a Passkey-verified account contract.
+> This showcase swaps on Uniswap with a Passkey-verified account contract.
 For more demos, visit the [demo](demo.md) page.

 [![Waallet Demo](https://i.imgur.com/rOdWAJG.gif)](https://youtu.be/Ac2jmmAEG00)